geniusdibya/pepithon/How to send email using Node.js.md

 ## Prerequisites
  - A working windows 10 machine.
  - Nodejs libraries installed.
- - Nodemailer NPM module installed globally.
+ - Nodemailer NPM module installed.

 ### Installation
 (If you have nodejs and nodemailer module installed, you can skip to execution step)